app-enhance/ae-core/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/yjktwfhrd9can0af/branch/master?svg=true)](https://ci.appveyor.com/project/Ermesx/ae-core/branch/master)

 This project helps to build better applications with small effort.
-It address common problems which appears in real applications and tries implement wide known solutions as a ready to use components like DDD building blocks, CQRS, events mechanism etc.
+It address common problems which appear in real applications and tries to implement wide known solutions as ready to use components like DDD building blocks, CQRS, events mechanism etc.

 Most of components in this library are **abstractions** over technical problem and they describe teoretical aspects in the most simpliest way.

 **Status:** starting project, composition of everything can be changed :)
-Any sugestions will be welocme
+Any suggestions are welocome

 ## Fundamental assumptions of the library:
 * No dependencies